wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-the-risks-from-obsolete-products.md

 #### **Re-image/wipe devices regularly to attempt to remove any resident malware**

-Obsolete platforms will be more likely to contain malware from a previous compromise, so they should be [regularly erased and re-imaged to remove any malware that may be present](https://www.ncsc.gov.uk/collection/mobile-device-guidance/erasing-mobile-devices).
-However, it is important to remember that this will only temporarily sanitise the device.
+Obsolete platforms will be more likely to contain malware from a previous compromise, so they should be [regularly erased and re-imaged to remove any malware that may be present](/bronze-training/mobile-device-guidance/erasing-mobile-devices).
+However, it is important to remember that this will only temporarily sanitize the device.
 The vulnerability which the malware used to gain a presence on the platform will continue to provide an attack route after the device has been re-imaged.
 The device will still be vulnerable to attack.

 #### **Treat obsolete systems as unmanaged or untrusted**

-Where obsolete devices continue to be used within an organisation, we recommend that they be treated as untrusted and given constrained access.
+Where obsolete devices continue to be used within an organization, we recommend that they be treated as untrusted and given constrained access.
 Obsolete servers should be treated by the wider enterprise as being untrusted, and data and services they offer should be handled accordingly.
-This will likely be similar to [adopting a bring your own device (BYOD) approach.](https://www.ncsc.gov.uk/collection/mobile-device-guidance/bring-your-own-device)
+This will likely be similar to [adopting a bring your own device (BYOD) approach.](/bronze-controls/byod-guidance).

 #### **Network zoning**

 By zoning the network it is possible to reduce the ability for malware to spread laterally through an enterprise.
-The traffic flows between zones should be well defined, providing the ability to block and prevent unauthorised communications, such as those made by malware trying to reach its command and control systems.
+The traffic flows between zones should be well defined, providing the ability to block and prevent unauthorized communications, such as those made by malware trying to reach its command and control systems.
 You cannot assume that the software firewall on a compromised device will continue to work effectively.

 #### **Improve protective monitoring, logging and auditing of obsolete components**

-When using obsolete products, it is especially important to [ensure an effective and proactive protective monitoring capability](https://www.ncsc.gov.uk/collection/mobile-device-guidance/logging-and-protective-monitoring) is in place.
-Many organisations often have the ability to record security events but do not proactively alert or take action based upon these events.
+When using obsolete products, it is especially important to [ensure an effective and proactive protective monitoring capability](/mobile-device-guidance/logging-and-protective-monitoring) is in place.
+Many organizations often have the ability to record security events but do not proactively alert or take action based upon these events.

 #### **Anti-malware and intrusion detection products**

-Products such as [antivirus, host-based and network-based intrusion detection systems](https://www.ncsc.gov.uk/collection/mobile-device-guidance/antivirus-and-other-security-software) can be used and will continue to offer some benefits in detecting malicious code.
+Products such as [antivirus, host-based and network-based intrusion detection systems](/collection/mobile-device-guidance/antivirus-and-other-security-software) can be used and will continue to offer some benefits in detecting malicious code.
 Their effectiveness may be reduced as the products may not be updated when running on an unsupported operating system and signatures may not be tuned to detect attacks targeted at obsolete systems.

 #### **Incident response**